Biography

 Research Interests

-Dr. Guy’s research centers on social, behavioral, biological and environmental determinants that contribute to health inequities among minoritized populations and other marginalized groups.
-She has a strong interest in using critical race, epistemic oppression and ecosocial lenses to examine the complex interplay between distal and proximal factors that influence health and how they shape the health behaviors and outcomes in people of African descent.
-Recently, she has expanded her research focus to examining the ways in which structural racism is reproduced in academia and, in particular, in biomedical and health inequities research.
+Dr. Guy's research explores the social and structural determinants driving health inequities in cancer and chronic diseases among minoritized populations and other marginalized groups, as well as interventions to address these disparities.
+Her work employs critical race theory, epistemic oppression frameworks, and ecosocial approaches to examine the intricate relationships between distal and proximal factors influencing health and outcomes, with a particular focus on Black populations in the U.S. Dr. Guy has recently broadened her research focus to investigate ways in which systemic racism is reproduced in academic research and, in particular, in population and health equity research.
 Dr. Guy has published over 60 manuscripts in tobacco prevention and control research and tobacco regulatory sciences.
-She is the principal investigator of the project entitled, Advancing an Antiracist Black/African American-centered Commercial Tobacco Control Research to Move Toward Health Equity funded by the Robert Wood Johnson Foundation where she leads a transdisciplinary team to engage a variety of stakeholders from communities, academic institutions, policymakers, funding agencies and publishing entities from across the nation to interrogate the role of research in reproducing tobacco-related health inequities and to develop and disseminate an antiracist and equity-centered research agenda and road map focused on eliminating tobacco-related inequities among Black tobacco users.
-She is a co-investigator and site lead investigator on the FDA/NIDA funded VCU Center for the Study of Tobacco Products (VCU CTP), Contextual Knowledge Core (U54DA036105; MPIs: Eissenberg & Breland) where she develops innovative methods to surveille emerging tobacco products on the market and use these data to inform tobacco regulation.
-As director of social justice implementation and integration in the NIH/NIMHD funded Center for Research, Health and Social Justice (1P50MD017319-01, MPIs: Cornell & Fagan), Dr. Guy assesses implementation of the core elements of social justice and leads the development and training of scientists and community members in anti-racist methods to conduct cancer prevention research in Black communities.
+She is an MPI in the NIH/NIMHD funded Center for Research, Health and Social Justice in the NIH/NIMHD funded Center for Research, Health and Social Justice (CRHSJ) (1P50MD017319-01, MPIs: Cornell, Fagan & Guy), Co-Director of the CRHSJ Investigator Development Core, and MPI of Project 4: Black Health Block Quit and Screen Project.
+Dr. Guy is also the principal investigator of the project, Eliminating Systemic Racism in Commercial Tobacco Control Research (Grant no. 79456) funded by the Robert Wood Johnson Foundation where she leads a transdisciplinary team to engage a variety of stakeholders from communities, academic institutions, policymakers, funding agencies and publishing entities from across the nation to interrogate the role of research in reproducing tobacco-related health inequities and to develop and disseminate an antiracist and equity-centered research agenda and road map focused on eliminating tobacco-related inequities among Black tobacco users.
+For nearly a decade, she has been a co-investigator and site lead investigator in the FDA/NIDA funded VCU Center for the Study of Tobacco Products (U54DA036105; MPIs: Eissenberg & Breland) where she develops innovative methods to surveille emerging tobacco products on the market and use these data to inform tobacco regulation.
+Her work utilizes mixed-methods approaches that she applies to transdisciplinary collaborations in clinical and community settings.